jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 Through the rest of the manual, `model` is used as a generic `ModelLike`, and `optimizer` is used as a generic `AbstractOptimizer`.

-[Discuss how models are constructed, optimizer parameters.]
+[Discuss how models are constructed, optimizer attributes.]

 ## Variables